Social Constructions of Autism-Related Movements

 - Pro-Feminist Men: It refers to men

-who support one or more species of feminism, and and often included an
+who support one or more species of feminism, and often included an

 advocacy for the Equal Rights Amendment (E.R.A.) in the 1970s.